daemon-ic/nimue-excalidraw-gist-extension/PERMISSIONS.md

 How we use it:
   We store two pieces of data locally in the browser:
-  1. GitHub Personal Access Token - Required to authenticate API requests to GitHub Gists
+  1. GitHub Personal Access Token - Required to authenticate API requests to GitHub's Repository API (requires `repo` scope)
   2. Active Project Selection - Remembers which drawing is currently selected

   All data stays in the user's browser and is never transmitted to any third-party servers (only to GitHub's official API).

 Code location: